afl5082/nasdaq-coding-challenge/README.md

 # NASDAQ Coding Challenge

 I discovered this challenge through a computer science forum and thought it would be good practice combining my SQL and Python knowledge.
-The basis of the challenges worked with NASDAQ intraday stock data for four paticular stocks.
+The basis of the challenges worked with NASDAQ intraday stock data for four particular stocks.
 The trade table holds all trades for four stocks on August 03, 2015.

 ## Part 1

 * For each stock, get the prices from the opening and closing cross trades on NASDAQ.
-* For each stock get the min, max, average and VWAP for consolidated last-sale eliglbe trades.
+* For each stock get the min, max, average and VWAP for consolidated last-sale eligible trades.
-* For each stock, get the total share volume and number of trades for volume-elgible trades
+* For each stock, get the total share volume and number of trades for volume-eligible trades
 * Combine all of the results above in a single table, with one row per stock.
 *	Calculate the percent price range for each stock [use (max-min)/close].
 *	Sort them from most to least volatile as measured by PctRange.